Little Navmap Logo

 Switches the simulator connection on and off without opening the connection dialog.

-See Web Server for detailed information and Web Server for configuration options.
+See chapter Web Server for detailed information and options page Web Server for configuration options.

 This function might not work depending on your network setup.
 Enter the computer name as above manually in your browser if this is the case.

-Re-enable all dialogs that were disabled by selecting Do not show this dialog again or similar messages.
+Re-enable all dialog windows that were disabled by selecting Do not show this dialog again

 This will reset all options, window layout, dialog layout, aircraft trail, map position history and file histories back to default values and restart Little Navmap after showing a warning dialog.